DisnakeDev/disnake/CONTRIBUTING.md

 We would greatly appreciate the code submitted to be of a consistent style with other code in disnake.
 This project follows PEP-8 guidelines (mostly) with a column limit of 100 characters.

-We require [`PDM`](https://pdm.fming.dev/) for development.
-If PDM is not already installed on your system, you can follow their [installation steps here](https://github.com/pdm-project/pdm#installation) to get started.
+We use [`PDM`](https://pdm.fming.dev/) for development.
+If PDM is not already installed on your system, you can follow their [installation steps here](https://pdm.fming.dev/latest/#installation) to get started.

 Once PDM is installed and avaliable, use the following command to initialise a virtual environment, install the necessary development dependencies, and install the [`pre-commit`](https://pre-commit.com/#quick-start) hooks.
 .